danchege/Agriconnect/README.md

 ## Contributing 🤝

 We welcome contributions to AgriConnect Kenya!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)